engag1ng/hirmes/README.md

 4. When you close the terminal, the web server closes and the service terminates.
 To restart the service simply return to Step 1.

 ## Documentation
-### Tokenizer
+### Indexing
 List of supported file types:
-- PDF files
+- PDF files \*
 - Word documents (.DOCX)
-- PowerPoint presentations (.PPTX)
+- PowerPoint presentations (.PPTX) \*
 - TXT files
 - Markdown files (.MD)

+\* Supports page-by-page indexing

 ### Querying
 The querying engine supports different search operators to refine your search.

-A full list can be found below:
+It is **necessary** to use operators when evaluating multiple search terms.
+For example "project management" will raise an error.
+Instead use either "project AND management" or "project OR management".
+This removes ambiguity, makes searches faster and more precise.
+To learn more about the search operators read the section below.

+Search results are ranked in the following order:
+1. Number of matching terms
+2. Sum of term frequencies for all matching terms

 **Paranthesis ()**:
 Paranthesis can be used to execute a certain portion of the query first and then further evaluate it later.
 Those familiar with algebra will recognise this from mathematic equations.